vcon-dev/vcon/vcon/bin/README.md

 ## Examples

-Create a new empty vCon with just the vcon and uuid paramters set:
+Create a new empty vCon with just the vcon and uuid parameters set:

     vcon -n